-Whether you are looking to purchase a new home and rent out your old one or living with your parents to make some money off of your current home, it is always a good thing to be aware of what you can do to reduce your tax bill.
+Are you looking to purchase a new home, rent out your old one, or live with your parents to make some money from your current home?
+As a new property landlord, you will need to pay income tax on the rent you receive from your properties.

 This is where planning your expenses comes in.
-If you know that you’ll receive £55,000 in the year and you know a repair is required that costs £5,000, get it done.
-You’ll reduce your income to £50,000 and incur no higher tax rate.
+For example, if you know that you will receive £55,000 in the year and you have repair costs that total £5,000, get the problem fixed, as you will reduce your income to £50,000 and incur no higher tax rate.

-You need help finding tenants to rent your accommodation to?
+You require assistance to help find tenants to rent your accommodation.
 The fee’s you pay an estate agent to advertise your property for rent are allowable.
 The commission you have to pay them can be included in this too.

-Where an item is attached to your property (such as baths, sinks, toilets) this is counted as being a part of the property and repairs to these items are included as genuine repairs.
-Luckily, HMRC have stated that the replacement of an old attached item with a new modern one can be counted as a repair so if you need to replace anything, you can go ahead.
+Items attached to your property (such as baths, sinks, toilets) are counted as part of the property and repairs to these items are included as genuine repairs.
+Any replacement of an old attached item with a new modern one can be counted as a repair.

-If you just purchased the property and repairs a required for you to be able to rent the property out, these unfortunately are classified as capital expenditure so you cannot claim for these.
+If you just purchased the property and repaired it, you must rent the property out.
+Unfortunately, these are classified as capital expenditures, so you cannot claim for these.

-On the other hand, you can claim a percentage of the costs to run your vehicle.
-HMRC knows that there will always be some personal use of your vehicle so do not claim the full expenditure of the vehicle.
-You’ll need to work out what percentage of travel in the vehicle is actually for business and claim that percentage of the costs instead.
+Option Two: On the other hand, you can claim a percentage of the costs to run your vehicle, though this does not include personal use of your transport, so do not claim the total expenditure of the vehicle.
+You will need to determine what percentage of travel was for business and claim only that percentage of the costs.

-Once you pick one of these options though, you have to keep using it until you change your vehicle.
-HMRC will not allow you to keep jumping back and forth when one turns out to be better than the other in a particular year.
+Remember that once you pick one of these options, you have to stick with it until you change your vehicle.
+HMRC will not allow you to jump back and forth between the two in a particular year.

 Travel and Subsistence

 Did you know that you can claim your use of home costs?
 You can work out the business portion of your home expenses if you work from home based on the amount of floor space you use while working and the amount of time you spend working.
-Alternatively, you can claim the use of home flat rate.
-You’ll find one of these methods to be better than the other so check your figures with your accountant first and then get started.
-Once you pick a method, you should stick to using going forward as a HMRC auditor will likely get annoyed if they have to keep going back an forth when looking through your information.
+Alternatively, you can claim a flat home rate.
+To find which of these figures would be the most beneficial to you, check the figures with your accountant first.
+Once you pick a method, you should stick to using it going forward.

-The flat rates for use of home expenses are as follows.
-They’re based on hours worked from home so keep track of these hours as you work.
+The flat rates for the use of home expenses are as follows.
+They are based on hours worked from home, so keep track of these hours as you work.